Telomerase: Drugs

 The ability to maintain functional telomeres may be one mechanism that allows cancer cells to grow in vitro for decades.
 Telomerase activity is necessary to preserve many cancer types and is inactive in somatic cells, creating the possibility that telomerase inhibition could selectively repress cancer cell growth with minimal side effects.
 If a drug can inhibit telomerase in cancer cells, the telomeres of successive generations will progressively shorten, limiting tumor growth.

-Telomerase is a good biomarker for cancer detection because most human cancers cells express high levels of it.
+Telomerase is a good biomarker for cancer detection because most human cancer cells express high levels of it.
 Telomerase activity can be identified by its catalytic protein domain (hTERT). is the rate-limiting step in telomerase activity.
 It is associated with many cancer types.
 Various cancer cells and fibroblasts transformed with hTERT cDNA have high telomerase activity, while somatic cells do not.
 Cells testing positive for hTERT have positive nuclear signals.
 Epithelial stem cell tissue and its early daughter cells are the only noncancerous cells in which hTERT can be detected.
 Since hTERT expression is dependent only on the number of tumor cells within a sample, the amount of hTERT indicates the severity of cancer.

 The expression of hTERT can also be used to distinguish benign tumors from malignant tumors.
 Malignant tumors have higher hTERT expression than benign tumors.
 Real-time reverse transcription polymerase chain reaction (RT-PCR) quantifying hTERT expression in various tumor samples verified this varying expression.

-The lack of telomerase does not affect cell growth until the telomeres are short enough to cause cells to “die or undergo growth arrest”.
+The lack of telomerase does not affect cell growth until the telomeres are short enough to cause cells to "die or undergo growth arrest".
 However, inhibiting telomerase alone is not enough to destroy large tumors.
 It must be combined with surgery, radiation, chemotherapy or immunotherapy.

 Cells may reduce their telomere length by only 50-252 base pairs per cell division, which can lead to a long lag phase.

 A telomerase activator TA-65 is commercially available and is claimed to delay aging and to provide relief from certain disease conditions.
-This formulation contains a molecule called cycloastragenol derived from a legume Astragalus membranaceus, which has been used in Chinese traditional medicine for extending healthy life.
+This formulation contains a molecule called cycloastragenol derived from a legume Astragalus membranaceus.
+Several other compounds have been found to increase telomerase activity: Centella asiatica extract 8.8-fold, oleanolic acid 5.9-fold, astragalus extract 4.3-fold, TA-65 2.2-fold, and maslinic acid 2-fold.